Home Artists Posts Import Register

 Now it was Emiya's turn to give her a weird look.
 Crossing his arms, he slowly said, "She is your enemy?
 Quick question, do you know what my relationship to Lala is?"

 Run quickly nodded.
 "Yes!
 Yes!
 Of course, I know.
-There's no one in the realm of affairs and news surrounding the royal family, including Lala's fiancé candidates."
+There's no one in the galaxy that hasn’t heard about the marriage situation surrounding the royal family, including Lala's fiancé candidates."

 "I'm sorry, but it's a bit hard to think straight when all my blood is rushing to my head," the girl whimpered pathetically, her face indeed turning red.
 Emiya sighed at her expression.